WebSocket Session Verification

 });

-Post verification, you should make sure that the claims in the JWT are set as per your authorization rules.
+Post verification, ensure that the claims in the JWT align with your authorization rules.

-Normally, our backend SDK's getSession or verifySession function does this check for you based on your config, but since here JWT verification is happening manually, you need to do those checks yourself.
+function performs this check for you based on your configuration.
+However, since JWT verification is happening manually here, you need to do those checks yourself.